AlgoDuck-PJATK-BSc-thesis/frontend/README.md

 }
 ```

-Used in all headings, paragraphs, inputs, and buttons.
+Used throughout headings, paragraphs, inputs, and buttons.

 ---